barumau/pandunia/suomi/pandunia-suomi.md

 ## A

 a - luona (-lla, -ssa)
+a dura de - aikana (kuluessa)
 a jong - keskittyä (olla keskellä)
 a ke - missä?
 a kon - yhdessä
+a max - myös (lisäksi, -kin)
 a medi - välissä
 a min de - paitsi (miinus)
 a neu - äsken (vasta, juuri)
 a nice - alla
 a poli mar - usein
 a pos - myöhemmin (tuleva)
+a re - taakse päin
 a ri - taas (uudestaan)
 a sabu de - koska (johdosta, takia)
 a supra - yllä (pääll)